When You Walk in the Room: Pam Tillis version

-In 1994, country music artist Pam Tillis recorded a version for her album Sweetheart's Dance.
+In 1994, American country music artist Pam Tillis recorded a version for her album Sweetheart's Dance.
 It was released as a single, peaking at No. 2 on the US Billboard Hot Country Singles & Tracks chart.
-It was accompanied by a music video (featuring Dick Clark), and depicting Tillis in a mid-1960s appearance on American Bandstand.
+It was accompanied by a music video, which was directed by Steven Goldmann in his second video with Tillis, it features Dick Clark and depicts Tillis in a mid-1960s appearance on American Bandstand.